D-A-D-R-F/healthelp/README.md

 # Usage

 ### Just open your browser , navigate over to [https://healthelp.herokuapp.com/](https://healthelp.herokuapp.com/) , create an account and experience Healthelp!

+# <span style="color:red">Thank you!</span>

+### I appreciate you taking the time to read about my project , I do hope you like it!